-As a Chicago photographer and photojournalist, I've been telling stories for the past 22 years.
+As a Chicago photographer and photojournalist, I've been telling stories through some 6,000 assignments to date.

 Whether it be stills, motion or a hybrid shoot, I've learned to be resourceful, creative and dependable no matter the circumstance or level of production.
 I enjoy the benefits of being a sole photographer as much as I enjoy working with a team to achieve creative objectives and art direction on a larger production.

 My philosophy: Strong communication skills, direction and good vibes on set are crucial to rally others to the creative vision on a project.

 When I'm not on a project, I'm teaching, speaking and blogging to give back to the profession.

 I currently serve on the board of the National Press Photographers Association.
 I'm also a professor with the School of Visual Arts in New York and previously an adjunct lecturer at the Northwestern University Medill Graduate School.

 I've also written a 145 page book on photojournalism and documentary photography called, "Depth of Field: Tips on Photojournalism and Creativity."
 It's being used as teaching texts across the country.

 As a public speaker, I've presented at universities, associations, and sold-out events in Chicago such as Printers Row Lit Fest, Chicago Ideas Week and TEDx Midwest.

 I have a personal interest in Cuba, the island of my heritage.
 Over the past fifteen years I've shot almost a year in the country - including three months as a staff photographer for the Chicago Tribune.
 I go back a couple times each year.
 If you're planning a trip let me know.
 I'm always happy to give free advice that will prove useful.

 I live in the Chicago area with my wife, fine art photographer Laura Husar Garcia, two precocious kids who take amazing photographs for their young age and a yellow lab who always wants to get into the picture (especially if there's a cheese stick involved).